heuralux/.github/profile/README.md

 ## Hello — we're Heuralux

-We build **smart tools for real problems**: practical, well-made software for people who have actual work to get done.
-Our north star is simple — take a dense, opaque problem and resolve it into something a person can read at a glance and act on with confidence.
-We'd rather ship one tool that's genuinely clear than ten that merely add features.
+We build **smart tools to solve real problems**: practical, well-made software for people who have actual work to get done.
+Our north star is simple — take a dense, opaque problem and resolve it into a solution a person can understand at a glance and use with confidence.
+We'd rather ship one tool that's genuinely improves your life than ten that merely add noise and distraction.

 The name says the rest: **HEURISKO** — *to discover* — and **LUX** — *light*.
-To illuminate is to understand.
+The age of AI is full of hype and shadows.
+We aim to cut through the noise to deliver helpful innovations.

 <br>

 ## What we believe

-> **Clarity is not the absence of complexity — it is its careful illumination.**

-That conviction shows up in everything we make:
+These convictions show up in everything we make:

 - **Precision over decoration.** Every element earns its place.
 Nothing is there to fill space; each detail is a calibrated signal.
 - **Craft as a feature.** The care is the product.
 We sweat the intervals, the alignment, the wording — the things people feel even when they can't name them.
-- **Discovery as navigation.** Good tools don't just answer a question; they give you a bearing.
-We design for the moment the unknown becomes the known.
+- **Discovery as navigation.** Good tools don't just address today's needs; they give you a bearing on the future.
+We design for the moment the unknown becomes known.

 <br>